angrymeir/Enterprise-Driven-OSS-Case-Study-Security-Automation/README.md

 6. Results will either be written to the console or to the results folder.

 If you want to start from scratch perform all steps from 1 to 6.
-In case you just want to reproduce the results we got, we saved our results to the results directory.
-You can also rebuild the results by performing first performing step 1, and afterward running the scripts in [04.analysis](04.analysis/)
+In case you just want to reproduce the results we got, we saved our results to the [results directory](results/).
+You can also rebuild the results by first performing step 1, and afterward running the scripts in [04.analysis](04.analysis/)